giantswarm/docs/src/content/general/management-clusters/index.md

 ## Workload Cluster releases

 Our workload clusters are versioned using Giant Swarm releases.
-From a workload cluster point of view upgrades are described in [cluster upgrades]({{< relref "/general/cluster-upgrades" > }}).
+From a workload cluster point of view upgrades are described in [cluster upgrades]({{< relref "/general/cluster-upgrades" >}}).

 For management clusters when we publish a new Giant Swarm release we create a new Release custom resource and any new operator versions are deployed to the management cluster.
 We deploy new instances of the operators with the new version to avoid impacting existing workload clusters.
-These new operators will not become active until existing workload clusters are upgraded or a new workload cluster is created.
+These new operators will not become active until existing workload clusters are upgraded or a new cluster is created.

 ## Management cluster only components